 - Scalloway Castle and Museum, Scalloway

 - Northlink Ferry: Lerwick – Kirkwall (1730-2300)

-After breakfast, we check out of our hotel and take the short drive to Clickimin Broch, located on the outskirts of Lerwick.
-The broch, a sophisticated type of stone-built round house found only in Scotland, overlooks the Clickimin Loch.
+After breakfast, we check out of our hotel and take the short drive to Clickimin Broch, located on the outskirts of Lerwick, overlooking the Clickimin Loch.
 Once inside, the broch towers above us.
 To the west of the tower survive a collection of structures dating from c.1,000 BC to AD 500.

 We drive on to mysterious Neolithic Stanydale Temple.
 Although we shall see many megalithic structures in Orkney, this is the only one surviving on Shetland.
 It comprises a wall of large boulders, some weighing up to 300kg, forming an oval enclosure measuring 14m by 10m.
 Its scale suggests that it was a public building but its purpose 5,000 years ago can only be imagined.

-After a light lunch at the Scalloway Hotel, we visit Scalloway Castle and the museum.
-This late AD 1500s castellated tower house was the home of Patrick Stewart, the Earl of Orkney and Shetland.
+After a light lunch at a local restaurant, we visit Scalloway Castle and the museum.
+This late 16-century castellated tower house was the home of Patrick Stewart, the Earl of Orkney and Shetland.
 His oppressive rule earned him the name ‘Black Patie’.
 The nearby Scalloway Museum takes us from earliest history, through the traditional lives on Shetland to ‘The Shetland Bus’, the clandestine and dangerous heroic wartime operation which ferried men across the North Sea between Shetland and occupied Norway during World War II.

 We return to Lerwick to take our evening ferry to Kirkwall.
 Dinner will be served on board.
 Gillian will give us a short briefing for tomorrow.
 (Overnight Kirkwall, Orkney) BLD